WHAT PERSONAL DATA DO I COLLECT

 I have access to your data, and occasionally an assistant shooter may be given limited access to your data (in order to perform the contract).
-Some of the service providers that I use such as Studio Ninja, Pic-Time may also have access to your data.
+Some of the service providers that I use such as Studio Ninja, Pixieset may also have access to your data.
 My website and e-mail host Siteground may also have access to your data.
-However my website is as secure as it can possible get being an htpps:// as well as having anti-hacking software embedded on it.
+However, my website is as secure as it can possibly get being an https as well as having anti-hacking software embedded on it.
 I also have two back-ups of my website.
 One on the server and one offline.
 We do not sell or give your data to third parties for marketing.
 So if you’re getting calls about PPI or being in an accident they haven’t got your details from me.

 CAVEAT TO ABOVE

 On the odd rare occasion, we may need to share your personal data with a third party for legal reasons.
-For example, an insurance claim, tax audit or to prevent fraud.
+For example, an insurance claim, a tax auditor or to prevent fraud.

 WHAT DO I DO WITH YOUR DATA?